nidup/starcraft2-agent/doc/reinforcement_attack_agent.md

 Very good against zerg, good against human, less good against protoss, here are the results for each race.

-A future evolution of the agent could definitely be to have a learning system on build orders.
+A future evolution of the agent could definitely be to have a learning system depending on races.

 ![Image of HybridAttackReinforcementAgent 17](HybridAttackReinforcementAgent_3_rax_rush-easy4_zerg.png)